Close

 Illegal Lane Changes

-Illegal lane changes are a negligent driving behavior that can lead to sideswipe accidents and collisions.
+Illegal lane changes are negligent driving behaviors that can lead to sideswipe accidents and collisions.
 When drivers change lanes without signaling, fail to check their blind spots, or make abrupt lane changes without sufficient clearance, they can collide with other vehicles.
 Illegally changing lanes can catch other drivers off-guard and create dangerous situations, especially on multi-lane roads or highways where traffic is moving at high speeds.

 Improper Left Turns